-Agricultural mortgage – for farms or other forms of rural land that are utilised for keeping animals or growing produce
+- For farms or other forms of land utilised as rural properties for keeping animals or growing produce

-Commercial mortgage – for all forms of commercial development, including residential housing, shops or other commercial properties
+- For all forms of commercial property development, including residential housing, shops or other forms of commercial property

-Self-build mortgage – for projects that involve the development of a new property – often for residential use on self-built houses or flats for developers to create their own home, or commercial use on a private company building – on a plot of land that is currently empty
+- For projects that involve the development of a new property – often for residential use on self-built houses or flats for developers to create their own home, or commercial use on private company buildings – on a plot of land that is currently empty

-Woodland mortgage – for rural land that is being used as a private sanctuary or a long-term investment, either as land or to house rural properties
+- For rural land that is being used as a private sanctuary or a long-term investment, either as land or to house rural properties

 While there are different types of land survey, a topographical survey would be advisable as it is more extensive and uncovers details of natural and man-made features on the site.

 You’ll need to hire a land surveyor when you’re buying or building on land so they can conduct a land survey.
 A land survey will be able to inform you of any potential issues or legal disputes before you buy and build.
 To find a surveyor you can trust, make sure you check their accreditations, reviews and the services they can offer.

 Assuming you’ve covered all of the factors listed above, you should be in a position where you can begin to search for available plots of land in certain locations across the UK.
 At this point, it would be worth noting that the average cost of land varies from region to region and country to country, potentially affecting the price you pay for land and likely profit margins further down the line.

 You may decide to search for plots of land in person, online or using an estate agents that offer the flexibility to identify available plots of land as easily as you might target new homes or a commercial property.